galaxy001/gfwtools/Shadowsocks-for-OSX-Help.md

 Basic Usage
 -----------
 1. Unzip the file, move it to a proper place, open it.
-2. If your system refuse to open it, please check *Allow apps downloaded from Anywhere* in *Security & Privacy* in *System Preferences*.
-If any security prompt come out, please select *Allow*.
+2. If any security prompt come out, please select *Allow*.
 3. Shadowsocks will automatically configure the global system proxy settings.
 4. Close any other proxy or VPN program.
 If you are using SwitchySharp, please set its mode to *Use System Proxy Settings*.